 EFGL will see the deployment of the 3rd generation of WindFloat® technology, which builds on lessons learned from previous projects and includes important innovations in modularization and manufacturability to further increase deliverability and competitiveness.

-The project will provide for the electricity needs of more than 50,000 homes on completion in 2024.
+The project will provide electricity for more than 50,000 homes annually from 2024.

 Ocean Winds, Banque des Territoires